framework-one/fw1/README.md

 * `server.name` should be the test domain you have configured
 * `server.port` should be the port on which you access that test domain
 * `run-tests-mxunit` is the actual Ant task that does the testing

+# Copyright and License

+Copyright (c) 2009-2015 Sean Corfield (and others -- see individual files for additional copyright holders).
+All rights reserved.
+The use and distribution terms for this software are covered by the Apache Software License 2.0 (http://www.apache.org/licenses/LICENSE-2.0) which can also be found in the file LICENSE at the root of this distribution and in individual licensed files.
+By using this software in any fashion, you are agreeing to be bound by the terms of this license.
+You must not remove this notice, or any other, from this software.